grannycart/by-sound-alone/index.md

 page-turner!
 It should be entertaining to read.
 If you find this isn't the case, you should probably let me know.

-In its current state it is a complete novel, though a pre-release draft.
-What does that mean?
-It is a whole story, and has been wholly edited by the author (me) but not an editor.
-Take from that what you will.
-There may be (almost certainly are) some spelling and grammar errors that need fixing, some parts that are overwritten, some parts that are underwritten, and maybe some parts that should be cut or moved around.
-But there should be no part where you are wondering to yourself "wait, what the fuck is going on here?"
-If you find yourself asking that, you should probably let me know.

-Since this is a pre-release, if you do read it, or even part of it, I would appreciate your feedback.
-If you don't know how to contact me through github, just email me: grannycart@protonmail.com.

 More detailed FAQ on its way!